backdrop/backdrop-issues/procedures/docs/create-release-major.md

 ## Pre-release tasks

-- [ ] Merge commits @quicksketch, @serundeputy, @docwilmot
+- [ ] Merge commits (assign to quicksketch / serundeputy / docwilmot)
-- [ ] Create a new minor release to follow the current version
+- [ ] Create a new minor release (assign to quicksketch / serundeputy)
+- [ ] Create the next minor milestone (assign to quicksketch / serundeputy / jenlampton)
-- [ ] Move all unfinished issues to the next major release milestone @quicksketch, @serundeputy
+- [ ] Move all unfinished issues to the next major release milestone (assign to quicksketch / serundeputy / jenlampton)
-- [ ] Draft Release notes @quicksketch, @serundeputy
+- [ ] Draft Release notes (assign to serundeputy / quicksketch / jenlampton)
+  - [ ] Note if any changes were made to files outside the `core` directory
-- [ ] Draft blog post @tomgrandy, @klonos, @jenlampton
+- [ ] Draft blog post (assign to tomgrandy / klonos / jenlampton / quicksketch)
-- [ ] Draft a newsletter via MailChimp
+- [ ] Draft a newsletter via MailChimp (assign to facetinteractive / tomgrandy / jenlampton)

 ## Release tasks

-- [ ] Update bootstrap.inc with version number @quicksketch, @serundeputy
+- [ ] Update bootstrap.inc with version number (assign to quicksketch / serundeputy)
-- [ ] Tag for release, push to GitHub @quicksketch, @serundeputy
+- [ ] Tag for release, and push tag to GitHub (assign to quicksketch / serundeputy)
-- [ ] Revert version number back @quicksketch, @serundeputy
+- [ ] Revert version number back (assign to quicksketch / serundeputy)
-- [ ] Create release notes on GitHub @serundeputy, @quicksketch
+- [ ] Create release notes on GitHub (assign to serundeputy / quicksketch / jenlampton)
+  - [ ] Double check if any changes were made to files outside the `core` directory
-- [ ] Unpublish preview release on backdropcms.org @quicksketch, @serundeputy
+- [ ] Unpublish preview release on backdropcms.org (assign to serundeputy / quicksketch / jenlampton)
-- [ ] Update the front page download link on b.org. @quicksketch, @serundeputy
+- [ ] Update the front page download link on b.org (assign to serundeputy / quicksketch / jenlampton / klonos)
-- [ ] Tweet that a new version is out @quicksketch, @jenlampton, @thejimbirch
+- [ ] Tweet that a new release is out (assign to quicksketch / jenlampton / jimbirch)

+## Post-release tasks (after first bug-fix release or 14 days (whichever comes sooner)

+- [ ] Push the minor release to the Pantheon repository (assign to quicksketch / serundeputy)
-- [ ] Publish blog post @tomgrandy, @klonos, @jenlampton
+- [ ] Publish blog post (assign to tomgrandy / klonos / jenlampton / quicksketch)
+- [ ] Send a newsletter via MailChimp (assign to facetinteractive / tomgrandy / jenlampton)
-- [ ] email katie@phpweekly.com for a note in the PHP Weekly Newsletter @jenlampton, ??
+- [ ] email katie@phpweekly.com for a note in the PHP Weekly Newsletter (assign to tomgrandy / klonos / jenlampton)

-## Post-release tasks

-- [ ] Update the docker image to the latest @serundeputy
-- [ ] Update the Wikipedia articles to at least show the proper version number and date for latest release @klonos
+- [ ] Update the Wikipedia articles (assign to klonos / jenlampton)
   - [ ] https://en.wikipedia.org/wiki/Backdrop_CMS
   - [ ] https://en.wikipedia.org/wiki/List_of_content_management_systems

-## Post-release tasks (after first bug-fix release)

-- [ ] Push the minor release to the Pantheon repository @serundeputy
-- [ ] Send a newsletter via MailChimp @jenlampton